JuliaControl/ControlSystems.jl/docs/src/man/introduction.md

 Continuous-time transfer function model
 ```
 ## Plotting
-Plotting requires some extra care.
 The ControlSystems package is using `RecipesBase.jl` ([link](https://github.com/JuliaPlots/RecipesBase.jl)) as interface to generate all the plots.
 This means that it is up to the user to choose a plotting library that supports `RecipesBase.jl`, a suggestion would be `Plots.jl` with which the user is also able to freely choose a back-end.
 The plots in this manual are generated using `Plots.jl` with the `GR` backend.
 If you have several back-ends for plotting then you can select the one you want to use with the corresponding `Plots` call (for `GR` this is `Plots.gr()`, some alternatives are `pyplot(), plotly(), pgfplots()`).
 A simple example where we generate a plot and save it to a file is
 ```jldoctest; output=false
 using Plots